bwagenseller/bwagenseller.github.io/learn_to_code/java/maven.md

 * `groupId`, `artifactId`, and `version` all come from [initially creating the project with maven](learn_to_code/java/maven?id=creating-a-project-with-maven)
  * The package name will _always_ be the `groupId` unless you specify it with the `-Dpackage=XXX` flag (so for example, we could have said `-Dpackage=com.yourcompany.mavenexample.differentpackagename` above).
 * `name` seems to be the same as `artifactId`.

+> Note the above sets the Java version to 7 (1.7) - you will probably have to change this.

 ## Override Default Folders